 As soon as you know what textbooks you need, go out and buy them during the first week of college, so you can start on your reading assignments right away.
 Falling behind and not knowing what’s going on in class is not a great way to begin college!

-College is a lot more fast-paced than high school.
+College will most likely be a lot more fast-paced than what you’re used to.
 Assigned reading begins right away, and professors will not be sympathetic to your excuses.
 By the second class, you should have your textbook purchased and your assignments completed.
 Also, books can sell out, so whether you’re planning on purchasing them in the campus bookstore or ordering them online, it’s best to do so as soon as possible.

 5. Find a good grocery store.